Thomas Mowbray, 1st Duke of Norfolk: Career to 1390

 Both men had played an important role in parliament's attack on Richard's chancellor, Michael de la Pole, Earl of Suffolk at the Wonderful Parliament of 1386.
 The Wonderful Parliament had taken place against a backdrop of genuine fear of a French invasion—Walsingham described how Londoners, in his view, like "timid mice they scurried hither and thither—and Arundel had been appointed Admiral of England.
 In March the following year he, in turn, appointed Mowbray his deputy, and they took a fleet out of Margate and encountered a French-Flemish fleet almost immediately.
 The result was its crushing defeat.
-Between 50 and 100 ships French-Flemish ships were captured or destroyed.
+Between 50 and 100 French-Flemish ships were captured or destroyed.
 The King was unimpressed.
-When Arundel and Mowbray returned to court, Richard coolly claimed they had only defeated merchants, and Oxford turned his back on the earls.
+When Arundel and Mowbray returned to court, Richard claimed they had only defeated merchants, and Oxford turned his back on the earls.
+It was, however, an extremely popular victory with the people.

 Appellant

-For most of the 1380s, Mowbray received what he doubtless considered his due from the King, in lands, offices and grants.
-But by 1387 he became increasingly estranged from Richard's court.
+For most of the 1380s, Mowbray received what he doubtless considered his due from the King in lands, offices and grants.
+But by 1387, he became increasingly estranged from Richard's court.
 The main reason for this was probably jealousy of de Vere.
-While he was wealthy enough not to have to rely on royal favour, as de Vere did, he expected the honour and dignity that his birth and status demanded.
+While he was wealthy enough not to rely on royal favour, as de Vere did, he expected the honour and dignity that his birth and status demanded.
 This he saw increasingly syphoned off to his rival.
-Although the Wonderful Parliament had set up a commission to effectively restrain the King, it failed so to do.
-Richard emasculated the commission by leaving London straight away, and not only ignored its deliberations but his own councils in the provinces.
+Although the Wonderful Parliament had set up a commission to effectively restrain the King, it turned out to be ineffective.
+Richard emasculated the commission by leaving London immediately, ignoring its deliberations, and holding his own councils in the provinces.
 He also took legal advice from his judges who, unsurprisingly, found in his favour that those responsible for parliament's treatment of the King should be deemed traitors.
 In response, Mowbray joined Bolingbroke, Gloucester, Arundel and Warwick in appealing several of the King's friends, including Oxford, of treason, and raised an army at Hornsey, north of London.
 The Appellants' army engaged Oxford's at the Battle of Radcot Bridge, inflicting a crushing defeat on the royalists in December.
-Mowbray did not take part, as he was guarding the road back to the West Midlandsl at Moreton in Marsh, although he may have sent a portion of his retinue to the Appellant army.
+Mowbray did not take part, as he was guarding the road back to the West Midlands at Moreton in Marsh, although he may have sent a portion of his retinue to the Appellant army.